bothros/vim-solitaire/README.md

     John likes pie.
 3/6 F
     John hates pie, because he has to guard it.
 4/6 #This is where I press Shift-R

-Requires vim to be compiled with +Python.
+Requires vim to be compiled with +python.